Delta-Charlie-DEV/A320FENIX_AIRMANAGER/README.md

 - Radio panel (pedestal Left is the only one working for now)
 - Rudder Trim
 - Overhead elec panel
-- Probably others I don't have in mind ;-)

 These instruments need to read data that FENIX doesn't provide directly.

 Here's how we'll make those data available to air manager (or any other software able to read LVAR variables) :

 - download PilotsDeck_FNX tool by Fragtality : https://github.com/Fragtality/PilotsDeck_FNX and unzip to the folder of your choice
-  (for example c:\PilotsDeck_FNX)

-- install a registered FSUIPC version (for example to c:\fsuipc)
+- install FSUIPC latest version (for example to c:\fsuipc)

-- download provided lua script PilotsDeck_FNX.lua and move the file to FSUIPC install folder (in this example c:\fsuipc)
+- install the WASM Module from MobiFlight (Put it in your Community Folder) : https://github.com/MobiFlight/MobiFlight-WASM-Module/releases

 - modify c:\fsuipc\fsuipc:ini :